Lince (tank): Decline of the programme

 Due to the cancellation of the Lince, Spain opted to procure 219 Leopard 2Es in the late 1990s.

 The Spanish Ministry of Defense agreed to modernise the Army's AMX-30Es in 1987 and allotted 16 billion pesetas (155 million dollars) to the programme.
 From July 1987, the Army upgraded its entire AMX-30E fleet to EM1 and EM2 standards.
 This upgraded programme posed a threat to the Lince programme.
 Around the same time, the Spanish government expressed interest in acquiring American M60 Patton tanks that were being retired from Central Europe, in accordance with the Treaty on Conventional Armed Forces in Europe.
 In October and November, the Spanish government began to negotiate for 400 to 500 M60A1 and M60A3 tanks, and planned to upgrade its acquired M60A1 tanks to M60A3 standards.
 In December, the United States agreed to transfer 532 M60A1 and M60A3 tanks to replace Spain's M47s and M48s.
 After receiving 50 of the 272 A1s, Spain cancelled procurement of these tanks and opted to receive only the 260 M60A3s.
 Because of the modernisation of the AMX-30, the decision to replace older Patton tanks with the M60A3 and Krauss-Maffei's criticism of the management of the indigenous tank programme, the Lince was canceled in 1989.
 Management issues in Santa Bárbara Sistemas also played a part, including yearly negative balances and the reduction of factory personnel.
 However, unlike the planned Lince, the M60s only satisfied Spain's immediate need to modernise the Army's tank fleet in the short term.
 They were not a long-term modernisation solution as Spain's M47s and M48s had already been upgraded to equivalents of the M60.

 As a result, Spain negotiated with Germany over the procurement and local production of many Leopard 2A5s; a Memorandum of Understanding was signed between the two in 1995, and the Germans lent 108 Leopard 2A4s to the Spanish Army for five years starting in 1998.
 In 2005, the Spanish Ministry of Defense declared intention to buy the tanks instead of renting them.
 The local production terms in the Memorandum allowed Santa Bárbara Sistemas to start producing Leopard 2Es in 2003, and the first platoon of tanks was delivered in December 2003.
 In comparison to the smaller Lince, the Leopard 2A4 weighs 55 t and is powered by a 1500 hp diesel engine.
-The greater weight of the Leopard 2A4 is due in part to its thicker armor, affording greater protection and balancing out the loss in mobility as compared to the Lince.
+The greater weight of the Leopard 2A4 is due in part to its thicker armour, affording greater protection and balancing out the loss in mobility as compared to the Lince.